Knowledge graphSettings

 Risks and limitations

-• Multi-cluster discovery needs extra mechanisms such as MCS, federated DNS, or service mesh.
+• Multi-cluster scenarios need extra mechanisms such as MCS, federated DNS, or a service mesh.

-• Incorrect DNS/client cache settings can slow down failover.
+• Incorrect client or DNS cache settings can slow down failover.

-Best fit: Hybrid environments (VM + Kubernetes), multi-datacenter organizations, and teams with explicit platform control planes.
+Best fit: Hybrid VM and Kubernetes environments, multi-datacenter organizations, and teams with an explicit platform control plane.

-Typical stack: Consul agents, service catalog, health checks, ACL, optional Consul Connect.
+Typical stack: Consul agents, service catalog, health checks, ACL, Consul Connect.

 Strengths

-• Single service catalog across heterogeneous runtimes and network segments.
+• A single service catalog across runtimes and network segments.

-• Rich metadata and access policies for governed discovery operations.
+• Rich metadata and access policies for governed discovery.

 Risks and limitations

-• Without strict health-check hygiene, stale endpoints accumulate in the catalog.
+• Without strict health-check hygiene, stale service endpoints accumulate in the catalog.

-Best fit: Java/Spring ecosystems and latency-sensitive east-west traffic inside microservices.
+Best fit: Java/Spring ecosystems and east-west microservice traffic where predictable latency matters.

-Typical stack: Eureka Server, Spring Cloud Netflix, client-side LB + resilience policies.
+Typical stack: Eureka Server, Spring Cloud Netflix, client-side load balancing, and resilience policies.

 Strengths

-• Client-side routing decisions avoid an extra network hop through central proxies.
+• Client-side target selection avoids an extra network hop through a central proxy.

-• Works well with retry/circuit-breaker policies implemented in client SDKs.
+• Works well with retry and circuit-breaker policies implemented in client SDKs.

 Risks and limitations

-• Requires standardized client libraries; otherwise discovery behavior diverges between services.
+• Client libraries must be standardized, otherwise discovery behavior diverges between services.

-Best fit: AWS/GCP platform teams that prioritize managed control planes and cloud-native integration.
+Best fit: AWS/GCP platform teams that prioritize a managed control plane and cloud-service integration.

-Typical stack: AWS Cloud Map or Traffic Director + Envoy/xDS (or managed service mesh).
+Typical stack: AWS Cloud Map or Traffic Director + Envoy/xDS, sometimes with a managed service mesh.

 Strengths

-• Lower operational burden on self-hosted registry clusters.
+• Lower operational load on self-hosted registry clusters.

 • Native integration with IAM, VPC, and cloud observability ecosystems.